flancian/flancia/pages/poverty.md

 .. type: text
 -->

+# Head
+We bootstrap Universal Basic Income using the Agora with a set of simple rules:

+ * If you consider yourself under-privileged, you sign up to receive an income.
+ * If you consider yourself over-privileged, you sign up to donate an income.
+ * Incomes are recurring donations for a number of months.
+ * Optional virality rule: the person receiving the income (can|must) elect to forward N% of it to someone less privileged than them.

+The virality rule both pushes network growth and constructively exploits asymmetry of information: an under-privileged person is closer in the world to a more severely under-privileged person than the initial donor, so can more efficiently allocate the resources.
+This also empowers under-privileged people to also make ethical decisions.

+The Agora implements several defaults for matching donors and receivers, but participating users can probably hand-pick if desired.

+I am willing to bootstrap the system by donating 1000 USD for one year as a proof of concept.
+This could fund two one-year-long 500 USD monthly incomes.

+# Tail

-*This chapter is in need of editing and rewriting.
+*This section is in need of editing and rewriting; I actually have never re-read it after writing it in a sort of stream of consciousness, so caveat emptor.
 If you are just getting started with Flancia and would like to read something semi-cogent, stick to chapters 0-2 for now.*

 There is a song by the Beatles, which I know but many people younger than me surely do not, called "[With a Little Help From My Friends](https://www.youtube.com/watch?v=0C58ttB2-Qg)".
 I used to listen to The Beatles a lot when I was a kid.
 My brother loved them, so he had all their records, and I benefited from that.
 I am privileged to have had that as a childhood experience.